marben/irpc/README.md

 ```

-## 🔁 Bidirectional RPC
+## Bidirectional RPC

 Both sides of a connection can:
 - register services
-- call each other’s methods
+- call methods on the other side

-This allows patterns like:
-- distributed workers
-- server-initiated callbacks
-- remote control interfaces
-- push notifications
-- multi-node computation
+This supports patterns such as distributed workers, callbacks, and push-style interfaces.

-## 📅 Roadmap
+## Roadmap

-- Project is in failrly well working state, but needs api finalization and version definition
+The project is functional but still requires API finalization and versioning decisions.

-## 🤝 Contributing
+## Contributing
-PRs and issues are welcome!
+Issues and pull requests are welcome.
-If you build something cool with IRPC, please share it.